-The files are now in the Linux [Personal Folder] on (/home/"user") below the name

-"transistortester".
-Control of presence.
-Open Teminal window, enter "ls" and confirm.
+The files are now in the Linux [personal folder] on (/home/,user") under the name "transistortester".
+Checking the presence.
+Open the terminal window, prepare for the user (user).

-8.2.5.
-Using the interfaces prepare for the user (user).
+8.7.
+Using the interfaces

 USB devices can be detected by typing 'lsusb' in the command window.
 Enter 'lsusb' first without and then with a connected USB programmer.